Category: Physiology

 Below, we discuss three types of communication that organs use to exchange vital information and explain the importance of their continued reliable interactions.

-Types of Organ Communication
+What Are the Different Types of Organ Communication?

 Before we can fully understand how organs communicate with one another, we need to ask ourselves another critical question: How do cells within an organism communicate with each other?
 Given that cells are the building blocks that make up tissues and organs, it’s a logical place to start.
 Simply put, human cells communicate through cell chemical signaling, where molecules such as neurotransmitters, cytokines and hormones are released from one cell and accepted by another.
 Through chemical signaling, the body can coordinate numerous physiological processes, from repairing tissue to regulating metabolism.